lukepenick/Elastic_compose_files/README.md

 You will need to download the beats (7.6.1) and run the following in the directory of the beats: (ex:packetbeat)

 \install-service-packetbeat.ps1

 .\packetbeat.exe setup --index-management -E output.logstash.enabled=false -E 'output.elasticsearch.hosts=["localhost:9200"]'
 (this tells it for this one time run without logstash to connect to elastic and load indexes on the ip and port of elastic server.)

 Start-Service packetbeat

+Also no need to put the wazuh client on the hosts in this version.
+It give a powershell or bash script to authenticate the user automagically!!

 If you need help or have questions let me know.
 The stable folder is the logstash config files.